 Check to see if the bite broke the skin before the owner leaves.
 Do not wait to check until you get home.
 Ask the owner to call their vet to find out if the pet is up to date on rabies shots.
 Exchange names and phone numbers with the pet's owner.
 Any dog or cat that bites will be quarantined for 10 days and checked by a trained observer for signs of rabies.
 If there are no signs of rabies after 10 days, you and/or your pet do not need post exposure rabies shots.
 If you can't find the animal that bit you, or it shows signs of rabies, you need to see a healthcare provider for treatment.
 For more information, click on this link: Rabies Algorithm | Wisconsin Department of Health Services

-If you are bitten by a wild animal
+If you are bitten by a wild animal or bat

-If your pet is bitten by a wild animal
+If your pet is bitten by a wild animal or bat

 Protect yourself and your pets from rabies